-Let’s learn to sense movement in a room with a PIR motion sensor and Arduino’s digital input.
-We’ll connect up a circuit using a breadboard and use some simple Arduino code to control a single LED.
-We’ll use Tinkercad Circuits to simulate the circuit so you can follow along even without any components, and show you how to build the physical circuit too.
+We will learn how to detect movement in a space using a PIR motion sensor and Arduino’s digital input.
+We will set up a circuit with a breadboard and use basic Arduino code to manipulate a solitary LED.
+We will utilize Tinkercad Circuits to replicate the circuit, enabling you to follow the process without any physical components, and also demonstrate how to construct the actual circuit.

 So far you’ve likely already learned to read a pushbutton with Arduino’s digital input, so we’ll build on those skills in this lesson.
 Although the motion sensor may seem complex with its dedicated circuit board, it is configured to send a HIGH or LOW signal in much the same way a pushbutton would.

-To optionally build the physical circuit, gather up your Arduino Uno board, USB cable, solderless breadboard, an LED, resistor (any value from 100-1K), PIR motion sensor, and breadboard wires.
+To build the physical circuit if desired, collect your Arduino Uno board, USB cable, solderless breadboard, LED, resistor (between 100-1K), PIR motion sensor, and breadboard wires.

 Step 1: Build the Circuit